Rafael Conrado

 Rafael Conrado Prudente (born 14 January 1995) is a Brazilian professional footballer who plays as a forward for Gozo Football League First Division club Nadur Youngster.

 Club career

 Born in Uberlândia, Brazil, at a young age, he has played abroad and joined several local Germany clubs, and finally decided to go to another country.
 He went to Malta and joined the Maltese Challenge League club Fgura United in the 2021 season.

 In 2022–23 season, Conrado signed with Qala Saints.
-Conrado won the BOV GFA Player of the Month awards for September 2022 and October 2022 respectively, joined the Saints at the beginning of the season from Fgura United is a prolific scorer who also distinguishes himself with the leadership and confidence he inspires in his team-mates especially in difficult phases during the games.
-He has also featured prominently this season in Malta with Qala Saints.
+Conrado won the BOV GFA Player of the Month awards for September 2022 and October 2022 respectively, joined the Saints at the beginning of the season from Fgura United is a scorer who also distinguishes himself with the leadership and confidence he inspires in his team-mates in difficult phases during the games.
+He has also featured this season in Malta with Qala Saints.
 In all matches, he made 26 appearances and scored total 19 goals.